CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-all-tasks-block-2.md

 ### Wait for multiple running Tasks

-This example will wait for three instances of an [IExecutionTask][] that represent an asynchronous execution of another flow.
-The flows that the [IExecutionTask][]'s represents waits for 2 seconds, 4 seconds and 6 seconds respectively and then sets the output variable `TimeWaited` equal to the amount of seconds the flow waited.
+This example will wait for three instances of an [IExecutionTask][] that represent asynchronous executions of other flows.
+The flows that the [IExecutionTask][]'s represent waits for 2 seconds, 4 seconds and 6 seconds respectively and then sets the output variable `TimeWaited` equal to the amount of seconds the flow waited.
 The [Wait For All Tasks][] block begins execution 1 second after the asynchronous flows are started.

 When the [Wait For All Tasks][] block begins, the [IExecutionTask][]'s will have the following properties: